yeuai/botscript/README.md

 + knock knock
 - who is there

-# % is shorthand for: $replies[1] == something
 + *
-% who is there
+* % who is there
 * $input == its me -> i know you!
 - $1 who?
 ```

-A conditional processing begins with `*` symbol.
-Before bot replies to human, the conditions will be checked and do some logics.
+A conditional reply allows bot test the conditions and do some logics before replies to human.

 Syntax: `* expression`